 Our website is designed to serve two purposes.
 First, it will serve as a resource, providing historical facts regarding the history and cultural heritage of the African Creek Indian Freedmen.
-Second, it will provide information regarding our plight in Creek Nation as it pertains to our political rights as citizens of the Muscogee Creek Nation, defined by the Creek Treaty of 1866, Article 2.
+Second, it will provide information regarding our plight as citizens of the Muscogee Creek Nation as it pertains to our political rights, defined by the Creek Treaty of 1866, Article 2.

-The Muscogee Creek Indian Freedman Band is a non-profit 501 (3) C organization.
-The MCIFB is operated by volunteers, descended from the Creek Indian Freedmen; designated as Freedmen by the Dawes Commission in the late 1800’s.
+The MCIFB is operated by the descendants of Creek Indian Freedmen; designated as Freedmen by the Dawes Commission in the late 1800’s.

-This website is a work in progress, and we are thankful for our generous benefactors who have made it possible to present our history in this format!
+This website is a work in progress, and we are thankful to our generous benefactors who have made it possible to present our history in this format!